Editor’s Note: This blog post was originally published in December 2016 and has been revised to reflect industry updates.

 Float glass manufacturers create low-iron glass, also known as extra-clear glass or optically clear glass, by reducing the amount of iron in the molten glass formula.
 This type is more transparent than regular glass, and doesn't have that greenish tint.
 In fact, modifying the iron content can increase the light transparency by 5 to 6 percent.

-When used in interior walls, low-iron glass also increases the flow of natural light.
-According to architecture and interior design trade magazine Architectural Record: “Due to its composition, low-iron glass can transmit up to 91 percent of light compared to the 83 percent associated with conventional clear glass, allowing it to be used in a variety of different applications.”
+When used in interior walls, low-iron glass also increases the flow of natural light when compared to conventional clear glass, allowing it to be used in a variety of different applications.

 With a clearer canvas to start with, back-painting or coating is much smoother, making the finished product the exact shade you wanted.
 Therefore, architects and designers prefer that glass fabricators use low-iron glass when color matching.